-We expect these funds, combined with additional funding anticipated from Global Corporate Finance, or GCF, will be sufficient to complete the first of two PAH Phase 3 trials.
-During December 2015, we entered into a letter agreement with GCF.
+During December 2015, we entered into a letter agreement with Global Corporate Finance, or GCF.
 In accordance with the terms of the letter agreement, we have agreed to place with GCF up \$20 million of our common stock subject to the execution of a definitive share purchase agreement and registration rights agreement.
 We may not draw down amounts that would result in GCF owning more than 19.9% of our outstanding shares.
 The first two draw downs under this letter agreement may not exceed \$2 million.
 Thereafter, the draw down amounts will depend on the average daily trading volume of our shares.
+We expect our existing funds and additional funding available under the ATM Offering, combined with additional funding anticipated from GCF will be sufficient to complete the first of two PAH Phase 3 trials.